WeAreWizards/blog/content/articles/first-commits.md

 The project doesn't contain a Makefile and is not complete.
 However the high level ideas are already there.

-The first version of nginx was only meant to serve static files over HTTP.
+The first version of Nginx was only meant to serve static files over HTTP.
 It handles looking for a index.html document if a directory is requested but not any other kind of URL rewrites.